dhis2/dhis2-docs/README.md

 # Building the documents

-See the build repository [dhis2-docs-builder](https://github.com/dhis2/dhis2-docs-builder) for information about biulding the documents
+See the build repository [dhis2-docs-builder](https://github.com/dhis2/dhis2-docs-builder) for information about building the documents